19hours/sg-statutes/Acts/Income Tax Act.md

 (ga) section 14W;

-(h) section 19 or 19A(1), (1B), (2), (2A) or (2B), in respect of expenditure incurred on the provision of any PIC automation equipment, other than any equipment acquired —
+(h) section 19 or 19A(1), (1B), (2), (2A), (2B), (2BAA) or (10), in respect of expenditure incurred on the provision of any PIC automation equipment (including any expenditure that is treated as expenditure incurred on the provision of PIC automation equipment under section 19A(16A)), other than any equipment acquired —

 (i) under a hire-purchase agreement signed before the basis period for the year of assessment 2012 with a payment period that spans over 2 or more basis periods; or

-(ii) under a hire-purchase agreement signed in the basis period for the year of assessment 2012, the year of assessment 2013, the year of assessment 2014, or the year of assessment 2015; and
+(ii) under a hire-purchase agreement signed in the basis period for the year of assessment 2012, the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018;

+[Act 37 of 2014 wef 27/11/2014]

 (i) section 19B other than —